Analysis | The Trump team throws in the towel on proving voter fraud

 “The unlawful actions of election officials effectively destroy the evidence by which the fraud may be detected,” it says.

-The suit does not claim evidence of fraud in the vote-tabulation process but rather says, “The public record demonstrates a ballot-counting process replete with chaos, confusion, and partisan bias.”
+The lawsuit does not claim evidence of fraud in the vote-tabulation process but rather says, “The public record demonstrates a ballot-counting process replete with chaos, confusion, and partisan bias.”

-It also comes close to acknowledging that fraud has not conclusively been proven.
+It also comes close to acknowledging that fraud has not conclusively been proved.

 “Whatever doubt there is about fraud by voters or political operatives,” it says, “there is no doubt that the officials of the Defendant States changed the rules of the contest in an unauthorized manner.”

 It’s certainly a novel legal strategy, but it’s also one that reflects the last-ditch nature of the effort.
-The Trump team has spent weeks asserting that it could prove fraud or has proven fraud.
-It hasn’t — and in many cases lawyers like Giuliani have been forced to admit in court that they aren’t alleging actual fraud in specific cases — so now the argument is that this is actually beside the point.
+The Trump team has spent weeks asserting that it could prove fraud or has proved fraud.
+It hasn’t — and in many cases lawyers like Giuliani have been forced to admit in court that they aren’t alleging actual fraud in specific cases — so now the argument is that this is beside the point.
 The real point, it seems, is that fraud could have occurred but that we might never see it because elections officials made it that way.

 “It is not necessary for the Plaintiff in Intervention to prove that fraud occurred, however,” the suit states, “it is only necessary to demonstrate that the elections in the defendant States materially deviated from the ‘manner’ of choosing electors established by their respective state Legislatures.”